 The payment of charges for tuition, room and board, and applicable fees for the first semester is due on or before August 15, 2015.
 The same payment of charges for the second semester is due on or before December 19, 2015 Tuition payments received after the above dates are subject to a late payment fee.
 Checks or money orders are to be made payable to "Rosemont College."
 Visa, MasterCard, American Express, and Discover credit cards are also accepted for payment of educational costs through CashNet.
-Credit cards are not accepted in the Office of Student Accounts.
 The College also offers an interest free tuition payment plan with a \$40.00 per semester fee due with the initial payment.
 Specific information on the plan is available through the Office of Student Accounts.